Simply-Static/simply-static/simply-static/trunk/readme.txt

 = Will this plugin interfere with other plugins? =

-Simply Static's output is just a collection of static files: HTML, CSS, JS, images, etc. Anything that is publicly accessible and would require PHP in order to function will not work.
+Simply Static's output is just a collection of static files: HTML, CSS, JS, images, etc. Any functionality that would require PHP in order to function will not work.
 That includes, but is not limited to: blog post comments, contact forms, forums, membership areas, and eCommerce.

 Note that you can achieve some of this functionality by using plugins that interact with third-party services.
-For example, for blog post comments you could use [Disqus](https://wordpress.org/plugins/disqus-comment-system/) and for forms you could use [Wufoo's plugin](https://wordpress.org/plugins/wufoo-shortcode/).
+For example, for blog post comments you could use [Disqus](https://wordpress.org/plugins/disqus-comment-system/) and for forms you could use [Wufoo](https://wordpress.org/plugins/wufoo-shortcode/).

 = How is Simply Static different from cache plugins? =